Toolkit for Today: Cross Wor(l)ds/Queer Wor(l)ds

 How might a world beyond gendered binaries actually reshape our built environment?
 What are the archival histories of this world?
 How can critiques of normative structures inform new interpretations of the built environment?
 And how might such ideas lead to less static planning frameworks and defy dominant planning histories and logics of (re)production?

 This Toolkit for Today accounts for the fact that global narratives on queer spaces are direly needed in architecture discourse and practice alongside concepts and methods that have emerged beyond and in addition to those advanced in Europe and the United States.
-Participants in the CCA’s Doctoral Research Residency Program will engage with ideas that stem from queer diasporic thought, Indigenous gender/sex systems, global south-south movements, and anti-colonial thought, as well as queer and trans* theory to build cross wor(l)ds that can respond to affirmative and inclusive worldbuilding practices.
-The topics of the first part of the week will be anchored by an engagement with archives and stories, including how states and empires construct notions of sex, gender, and sexuality.
-Participants will then move to discussions about queer environments and infrastructure, and finally notions of practice and pedagogy framed through perspectives from queer diasporic thought.
+Participants in the CCA’s Doctoral Research Residency Program engage with ideas that stem from queer diasporic thought, Indigenous gender/sex systems, global south-south movements, and anti-colonial thought, as well as queer and trans* theory to build cross wor(l)ds that can respond to affirmative and inclusive worldbuilding practices.
+The topics of the first part of the week is anchored by an engagement with archives and stories, including how states and empires construct notions of sex, gender, and sexuality.
+Participants then move to discussions about queer environments and infrastructure, and finally notions of practice and pedagogy framed through perspectives from queer diasporic thought.
 In addition to the collaborative group above, contributors to the 2024 Toolkit for Today include Lafayette Cruise, Sage Gerson, Brian Horton, Davy Knittle, Mehammed Mack, Mary Pena, SA Smythe, Paul Soulellis, and Olivier Vallerand.

 The Toolkit for Today workshop is made possible in part by the support of Jean Labatut Memorial Fund through Princeton University’s School of Architecture.